semaphoreci/docs/docs/faq/migrating-from-jenkins-to-semaphore.md

 The `parallelism` property in Semaphore allows you to easily generate a set of jobs with the same commands that can be parameterized.
 You can configure a set of jobs and their run order.
 This saves your team time on builds, as jobs can run in parallel.
 Each job runs in an isolated environment.
-In the hosted version, Semaphore provisions as machine machines as needed to achieve the desired level of parallelism.
+In the hosted version, Semaphore provisions machines as needed to achieve the desired level of parallelism.

 Here’s an example of defining parallel jobs in Semaphore: